OFS/opae-sdk/samples/hello_afu/README.md

   Simulation requires two software processes: one for RTL simulation and the other to run the connected software.

-  `make` will build both the required files for the RTL simulation and the corresponding connected softwre.
-  If `make` failes, confirm that your Python version is at least 2.7 and that the jsonschema Python package is installed (https://pypi.python.org/pypi/jsonschema).
+  `make -j` will build both the required files for the RTL simulation and the corresponding  connected softwre.
+If `make -j` failes, confirm that your Python version is at least 2.7 and that the jsonschema Python package is installed (https://pypi.python.org/pypi/jsonschema).

   To launch the RTL simulation execute following steps inside `opae_build` directory: